-In this blog post we’ll be exploring the benefits of a Decentralised Delivery Network (DDN) and providing an example of how it can be used – MOBIX Family.
+In this blog post we’ll be exploring the benefits of a Decentralised Gig Economy Network and providing an example of how it can be used – MOBIX family.

 Over the last few years, ‘decentralisation’ has become quite the buzzword… but this isn’t particularly surprising, given that cryptocurrency is currently disrupting and decentralising the finance sector.
 The centralised systems, inefficient or not, that previously dominated finance have practically found themselves obsolete as DeFi (Decentralised Finance) and DAOs (Decentralised Autonomous Organisations) are revolutionising the industry.
 Meanwhile, the very beginnings of similar revolutions can be seen across numerous other industries- energy, logistics, advertising and delivery services.

-Classic centralised delivery services, such as mail and takeaway deliveries, have already been disrupted by the – still centralised, but – burgeoning gig economy (by companies such as UberEats and Getir).
+Classic centralised gig economy services, such as mail and takeaway deliveries, dog-sitting, or lawnmowing, have already been disrupted by the – still centralised, but – burgeoning gig economy (by companies such as UberEats and Getir).
 However, the problem with these platform-based services is that they are centralised.
 Individuals wishing to use these centralised services are forced to adhere to the limitations that the company providing the service dictates, be that economical, environmental or otherwise.
 These limitations have aroused some opposition, mainly on the side of the gig economy workers.
-So, what are the exact benefits of a decentralised delivery network and why?
+So, what are the exact benefits of a decentralised gig economy network and why?

 - Using a DAO is more efficient- both time-wise and environmentally.
 Instead of products and parcels having to be shuttled to a central sorting depot, they are picked up and instantly shuttled to their intended destination.

 - This also helps solve inefficiency issues surrounding last mile fulfilment of goods.
-Instead of a dedicated delivery driver, anyone can deliver goods through a DAO.
+Instead of a dedicated gig worker, anyone can deliver goods and provide services through a DAO.

-- By cutting out a centralised (platform) company, with the associated overheads and profit margins, decentralised delivery will be cheaper… yet more moral, as more profit will actually be seen by the individual who is acting as the delivery agent.
+- By cutting out a centralised (platform) company, with the associated overheads and profit margins, decentralised delivery will be cheaper… yet more moral, as more profit will actually be seen by the individual who is acting as the gig worker agent.